AndrewAtLarge/BibUpdate/README.rst

   being made to an entry.
 That is, when papers are found (with changes) or when they are missed and bibupdate_ thinks that they are not preprints.
 In *quiet mode*, with the -q option, the program only reports when something goes wrong.

+-r  --replace         replace existing bibtex file

+  Replace the existing BibTeX_ file with the updated file.
+A backup version of the original BibTeX_ is made with a .bak extension.

+-v --validate validate all bibtex entries against a database

+  Prints a list of entries in the BibTeX file that have entries different from those given by the corresponding database.
+The original BibTeX file is not changed.

 Installation